Characteristic Evolution and Matching: Cauchy-Characteristic Extraction of Waveforms

 A major source of numerical error in characteristic evolution arises from the intergrid interpolations arising from the multiple patches necessary to coordinatize the spherical cross-sections of the outgoing null hypersurfaces.
-More accurate methods have been developed to reduce this interpolation error, as discussed in Section~\ref{sec:sphercoor}.
+More accurate methods, have now been developed to reduce this interpolation error, as discussed in Section~\ref{sec:sphercoor}.
+In particular, the cubed-sphere method and the stereographic method with circular patch boundaries have both shown improvement over the original use of square stereographic patches.
 In a test problem involving a scalar wave $\Phi$, the accuracies of the circular-stereographic and cubed-sphere methods were compared~\cite{strateg}.
 For equivalent computational expense, the cubed-sphere error in the scalar field ${\cal E}(\Phi)$ was $\approx \frac{1}{3}$ the circular-stereographic error but the advantage was smaller for the higher $\eth$-derivatives (angular derivatives) required in gravitational waveform extraction.
 The cubed-sphere error ${\cal E}(\bar \eth \eth^2\Phi)$ was $\approx \frac{4}{5}$ the stereographic error.
+However, the cubed-sphere method has not yet been developed for extraction of gravitational waveforms at $\mathcal{I}^+$.